agile-ts/documentation/docs/packages/core/features/collection/Properties.md

 //   Item({id: 5, name: "frank"})
 // ]
 ```
-because the `data` property should only be used internal!
+Because the `data` property isn't thought to be used in the outer world.

 ## `isPersisted`
-If the Collection Value got persisted into a Storage like the Local Storage.
+If the State Value got successfully persisted into an external Storage like the [Local Storage](https://developer.mozilla.org/de/docs/Web/API/Window/localStorage).
 ```ts {1,3}
 MY_COLLECTION.isPersisted; // Returns false
 MY_COLLECTION.persist();